Sign Up for Updates

 I’m afraid there will be no thrusting or outstretched arms with my fitness definition of a lunge, but we will be attacking fat and seizing the moment to work on getting you a natural butt lift!

 The word lateral means sideways, and lunging to the side will work your inner thigh muscles as well as your glutes.

 This exercise is a challenge for your most important muscle of all—your brain.
 We’re going to combine lunge moves 1-4 together.

 Your brain, arms and lower body should be exhausted once you’ve completed three sets of ten.

-In order to succeed with any fitness plan you must keep your body and mind engaged.
+In order to succeed with any fitness plan, you must keep your body and mind engaged.
 Challenging yourself often with complex movements will keep you interested and prevent you from getting bored of doing the same old moves.
-The added bonus of adapting a very basic but effective exercise is that the slight variations will make your body engage muscles in a different way; this varied muscle recruitment process can speed up the results process.
+The added bonus of adapting a very basic but effective exercise is that the slight variations will make your body engage muscles in a different way.
+This varied muscle recruitment process can speed up the results process.

 Why not join me on a journey toward getting a natural butt lift by giving lunges a try?
 Listen to your body and have fun.
-Tell me which of my five lunge moves is your favorite in the comments section or share your own lunge creation.